 Photographer Miles Pilling combines mindfulness and photography as a method of remaining in touch with the beauty available in each moment.
 He began practicing mindfulness 18 years ago to cope with the pressure of working as a television cameraman.
 Since then, as well as having a regular mindfulness meditation practice, he’s participated in retreats and courses with Buddhist and secular teachers including the Zen master Thich Nhat Hanh.

 In April 2013 he was inspired to start the blog “Mindful Photos” after attending a workshop with the American meditation teacher Sharon Salzberg.
 Unfortunately a few months later he was diagnosed with a type of motor neurone disease.
 Disability caused by MND ended his television career.

-Now almost unable to walk, he finds mindfulness, meditation and photography help him stay receptive to the pleasures available in each moment whilst keeping a balanced attitude to the suffering caused by his degenerative illness.
+Now he finds mindfulness, meditation and photography help him stay receptive to the pleasures available in each moment whilst keeping a balanced attitude to the suffering caused by his degenerative illness.